-HOPE Program and Brothers RISE Initiative
+Brothers RISE Initiative

 The vision of Brothers RISE is to Nurture Outstanding Brothers for Leadership in Education.
-Key aspects of Brothers RISE include: a weeklong Brothers RISE orientation; academic and social support at each level of their teacher preparation; focus on psychosocial and racial identity and ethnic development of each student; opportunities to engage in research, professional development, and mentorship; and tuition assistance when possible.
+Key aspects of Brothers RISE include a weeklong Brothers RISE orientation; academic and social support at each level of their teacher preparation; focus on psychosocial and racial identity and ethnic development of each student; opportunities to engage in research, professional development, and mentorship; and tuition assistance when possible.

 Hip-Hop OHIO Patton Education (HOPE)

-The Patton College’s innovative and progressive HOPE program prepares pre-service teachers to incorporate culturally relevant pedagogy into their own teaching styles.
+The Patton College’s HOPE program aligns with Brothers RISE as an innovative and progressive program that prepares pre-service teachers to incorporate culturally relevant pedagogy into their own teaching styles.
 Using theoretical constructs from Hip-Hop Based Education (HHBE), the program teaches the value of hip-hop based education, culturally relevant pedagogy, and relational pedagogy.
 Students will learn how they can use the aesthetics of hip-hop culture to build healthy and affirming relationships to facilitate learning and student engagement.